• Skip to primary navigation

 Notes

-Reserve and set aside ½ cup milk before blending other ingredients.
-While latte is warming, froth remaining ½ cup of milk in a milk frother until light and foamy.
+Milk frother method - Reserve and set aside ½ cup milk before blending remaining milk and other ingredients.
+While latte is warming, froth ½ cup of milk until foamy.
+Pour warmed latte into mug then pour over frothed milk.

-Maple Syrup - Feel free to use other liquid sweeteners if you don't have maple (agave, coconut nectar, stevia etc.).
+Maple Syrup - Feel free to use other sweeteners if you don't have maple (agave, coconut nectar, stevia etc.).

-Nutrition per serving
+Nutritional information per serving

 Calories: 173kcal | Carbohydrates: 24.6g | Protein: 8g | Fat: 4.3g | Saturated Fat: 0.5g | Sodium: 282mg | Potassium: 320mg | Fiber: 1.5g | Sugar: 18g | Calcium: 71mg | Iron: 2mg

-If you’ve tried this rose latte recipe, please leave a comment or tip for others below.
+If you’ve tried this rose latte recipe, please leave a comment or tip for others below!

 • Facebook